Indoor RadioPlanner 1.0

-Since the same materials have different attenuation values for different frequencies, the table lists two different attenuation values for 2.4 GHz and 5 GHz—these attenuations you can edit in the Settings menu.
-If the calculations use a frequency range other than the above, then interpolation or extrapolation will determine the attenuation value.
+Since the same materials have different attenuation values for different frequencies, the table lists two different attenuation values for 2.4 GHz and 5 GHz—these attenuations can be edited in the Settings menu.
+If calculations use a frequency range other than those mentioned above, then interpolation or extrapolation will determine the attenuation value.

-You can change the type of access point by loading the appropriate template.
+To exit access point setting mode, press Escape or select the Select Objects tool.
+You can change the type of access point by loading an appropriate template.